Al Capone’s Florida island hideout saved from being torn down

-Famed mobster Al Capone’s legendary home on Palm Island in Miami Beach will meet the wrecking ball.
+At the eleventh hour, famed mobster Al Capone’s legendary home on Palm Island in Miami Beach has been saved from the wrecking ball.

-After he was released from prison, the home was also Capone's final residence until his death in 1947.
+After he was released from prison, the home was also Capone's final residence until he died of a heart attack in 1947.
 Capone's widow, Mae, sold the home in 1952.

 This gallery originally appeared at Creative Loafing Tampa.
 All photos via Realtor.com